-Under the secured term loans outstanding as of December 31, 2016, 45 vessels of the Company's fleet are mortgaged with first preferred or priority ship mortgages.
+Under the secured term loans outstanding as of December 31, 2017, 46 vessels of the Company's fleet are mortgaged with first preferred or priority ship mortgages, having an aggregate carrying value of \$968,083.
 Additional securities required by the banks include first priority assignment of all earnings, insurances, first assignment of time charter contracts that exceed a certain period, pledge over the shares of the borrowers, manager's undertaking and subordination and requisition compensation and either a corporate guarantee by DSI (the "Guarantor") or a guarantee by the ship owning companies (where applicable), financial covenants, as well as operating account assignments.
 The lenders may also require additional security in the future in the event the borrowers breach certain covenants under the loan agreements.
-The secured term loans generally include restrictions as to changes in management and ownership of the vessels, additional indebtedness, as well as minimum requirements regarding hull cover ratio and minimum liquidity per vessel owned by the borrowers, or the guarantor, maintained in the bank accounts of the borrowers, or the guarantor.
+The secured term loans generally include restrictions as to changes in management and ownership of the vessels, additional indebtedness, as well as minimum requirements regarding hull cover ratio and minimum liquidity per vessel owned by the borrowers, or the quarantor, maintained in the bank accounts of the borrowers, or the guarantor.
+As at December 31, 2017 and 2016, the restricted cash, which relates to minimum cash deposits required to be maintained at all times under the Company's loan facilities, amounted to \$25,000 and \$23,000, respectively and is included in "Restricted cash" in the accompanying consolidated balance sheets.
 Furthermore, the secured term loans contain cross default provisions and additionally the Company is not permitted to pay any dividends following the occurrence of an event of default.

-On November 30, 2016, the Company received a letter from BNP Paribas advising that the Company was not in compliance with the loan to value covenant contained in the \$165.0 million loan agreement, creating a shortfall of \$39,600.
-Similarly, as at December 31, 2016, the Company was not in compliance with the same minimum security cover requirement.
+As at December 31, 2017, the Company was in compliance with all of its loan covenants.

+As at December 31, 2016, the Company was not in compliance with the minimum security cover requirement of its loan agreement with BNP Paribas dated July 22, 2015.
 The shortfall was estimated by the Company to be \$25,650 and an amount of \$19,731, representing the amount which would have to be paid to the bank, was reclassified from non-current debt to the "Current portion of long-term debt, net of deferred financing costs, current" in the 2016 accompanying consolidated balance sheet.
-In addition, the Company received a waiver from the Commonwealth Bank, valid until December 31, 2016, for the non-compliance with the minimum required security cover, which was amended to a lower level than the one stated in the loan agreement.
-On January 13, 2017, the bank extended its consent for the use of the lower minimum required security cover until June 30, 2017.